-Only the Head of School / Executive Principal has the power to exclude a child from the academy.
-They may exclude a pupil for one or more fixed periods, for up to 45 days in any one academic vear.

-The Head of School / Executive Principal may also exclude a pupil permanently.

-Before taking such a step they will have taken advice from the Hub Councillors, Aspire B oard, the Education Welfare Service, County Psychological Service or the school medical officer and any other relevant professionals.
+Only the Head of School has the power to exclude a child from the academy.
+They may exclude a pupil for one or more fixed periods, for up to 45 days in any one academic year.
+The Head of School may also exclude a pupil permanently.
+Before taking such a step they will have taken advice from other agencies, including Hub Councillors, Aspire Board, the Education Welfare Service, County Psychological Service or the school medical officer and any other relevant professionals.

-If the Head of School / Executive Principal excludes a child, s/he informs the parents immediately, giving reasons for the exclusion.
-At the same time, the Head of School / Executive Principal makes it clear to the parents that they can appeal against the decision to the Hub Council.
+If the Head of School excludes a child, s/he informs the parents immediately, giving reasons for the exclusion.
+At the same time, the Head of School makes it clear to the parents that they can appeal against the decision to the Hub Council.
 The academy informs the parents how to make any such appeal.

-The Head of School / Executive Principal informs the Local Authority (LA) and the Hub Council about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.
+The Head of School informs the Local Authority (LA) and the Hub Council about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.